cfengine/documentation/examples/tutorials/masterfiles_policy_framework_upgrade.markdown

 `git` and shows an example of upgrading a simple policy set based on 3.6.7 to 3.7.4 and can be used as a reference for upgrading your own policy sets.

-# Prepare a git clone of your working masterfiles
+# Prepare a Git clone of your working masterfiles

-If you are not using git and instead editing directly in `$(sys.workdir/masterfiles)` you can simply copy your masterfiles into a new directory and initalize a new git repository.
+If you are not using Git and instead editing directly in `$(sys.workdir/masterfiles)` you can simply copy your masterfiles into a new directory and initalize a new Git repository.

-If you're using git already simply clone your repository and skip to the next step.
+If you're using Git already simply clone your repository and skip to the next step.

 ```console